wworks/BigNumberCalculator/README.md

 # Big Number Calculator in VB.Net

-An Big Number Calculator to calculate very large whole numbers, the max amount of digits you can get in VB is ±28 with the Decimal datatype, the Big Number Calculator will go upto 1000 digits.
+An Big Number Calculator to calculate very large whole numbers, the max amount of digits you can get in Visual Basic is ±28 with the Decimal datatype, the Big Number Calculator will go upto 1000 digits.
 You can basically calculate with Strings now!
 It supports and handles negative numbers and corner cases of specific operations.
 The built-in functions are:

 - Add